mattridgway/PaymentGateway/README.md

 ## Project Layout

 * `/lib` - Contains class libraries which would be shared over many projects.
 Normally these would be made available via a NuGet feed.
+* `/sample` - Contains a sample .NET console application which shows how to use the .NET SDK to connect to the Payment Gateway.
 * `/src`
   * `/src/Stark.PaymentGateway` - Contains the ASPNET Core host, providing HTTP API endpoints.
   * `/src/Stark.PaymentGateway.Application` - Contains the application layer for the Payment Gateway, such as the commands and command handlers.
   * `/src/Stark.PaymentGateway.Domain` - Contains the domain layer for the Payment Gateway, encapsulating any business logic and interfaces required to persist the domain model.
   * `/src/Stark.PaymentGateway.Infrastructure` - Contains the infrastructure layer for the Payment Gateway, including the implementation of any repositories.
+  * `/src/Start.PaymentGateway.Sdk.Net` - Contains a client library for other applications to easily connect to the Gateway API.
 * `/test` - Contains any automated tests projects

 # Troubleshooting